top of page

 2. Apply the Concrete Sealer

 Once the surface of your concrete is completely dry, CONCRETE DOC+ will apply two coats of sealer for optimal protection.
-A thin layer of sealer will be applied first using a roller or sprayer.
+A thin layer of sealer will be applied first using a sprayer or roller.
 After the first layer is dry, a second coat of sealer will be applied in the opposite direction of the first coat.
 This is the best way to protect your investment.

 Concrete Sealer Curing and Maintenance